RenderKit/ospray/README.md

 - Incorporated early version of a new, QT-based viewer to eventually unify (and replace) the exising simpler glut-based viewers.
-- Added new path trace renderer (ospray/render/pathtrace) roughly based on the embree sample path tracer
+- Added new path trace renderer (ospray/render/pathtrace), roughly based on the embree sample path tracer.
 - Various cleanups and documentation updates throughout the codebase.
+- Added a subsampling-mode, enabled with a negative "--spp" parameter;
+  the first frame after scene changes is rendered with reduced resolution, increasing interactivity.

 For more information, visit http://www.ospray.org.